teelahti/gp-janitor/README.md

 2. At timer interval
 3. With file system watcher

-Currently only #2 is implemented, as that was enough to fix the most annoying policy of forced IE home page.
+Currently only #2 is implemented, as that was enough to fix the most annoying policy of forced IE home page and WSUS-setting that prevented newer Windows OS's getting updates.

 Installing
 ----------